Chart Color Schemes

 Infrastructure

-Ararat has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Ararat has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-A total of zero projects have been identified by AreaSearch that are expected to impact the area.
-Notable projects include Western Highway Upgrade - Ararat to Stawell (scheduled for completion in 2023), Western Highway Ballarat to Stawell Upgrade (commencing late 2021), Ararat to Maryborough Line Upgrades (part of Murray Basin Rail Project, starting mid-2022), and Melbourne To Adelaide Freight Rail Improvements (planned for completion in 2025).
-The following list provides details on those projects most relevant to the area.
+No factors impact an area's performance more than local infrastructure changes, major projects, and planning initiatives.
+AreaSearch has identified zero projects that could affect this area.
+Significant projects include Western Highway Upgrade - Ararat to Stawell, Western Highway Ballarat to Stawell Upgrade, Ararat to Maryborough Line Upgrades (Murray Basin Rail Project), and Melbourne To Adelaide Freight Rail Improvements.
+The following list details those most pertinent.

 Professional plan users can use the search below to filter and access additional projects.